mo-geometry/hopf_fibration/README.md

-# Quaternions Spinors and the Hopf Fibration
+# Quaternions, Spinors and the Hopf Fibration

 <center>